hbctraining/DGE_workshop/lessons/04_DGE_DESeq2_analysis.md

 `design <- ~ sex + age + treatment + treat_sex`

-#### MOV10 DE analysis: creating design formula and running DESeq2
+### MOV10 DE analysis

 Now that we know how to specify the model to DESeq2, we can run the differential expression pipeline on the **raw counts**.

+**To get our differential expression results from our raw count data, we only need to run 2 lines of code!**

-To do this, we must create a DESeqDataSet as we did in the ['Count normalization'](02_DGE_count_normalization.md) lesson and specify the location of our raw counts and metadata, and input our design formula:
+First we create a DESeqDataSet as we did in the ['Count normalization'](https://github.com/hbctraining/Intro-to-R-with-DGE/blob/master/lessons/11_DGE_count_normalization.md#2-create-deseq2-object) lesson and specify the location of our raw counts and metadata, and input our design formula:

 ```r
 dds <- DESeqDataSetFromMatrix(countData = data, colData = meta, design = ~ sampletype)
 ```

-To run the actual differential expression analysis, we use a single call to the function `DESeq()`.
+Then, to run the actual differential expression analysis, we use a single call to the function `DESeq()`.

 ```r
 ##Run analysis